Afrodisiac (Brandy album): Recording and production

-Brandy eventually decided to scrap most of the project, and instead enlisted Timbaland, with whom the couple had previously worked on Kiley Dean's shelved album Simple Girl, as the album's main contributors.
-Impressed by Timbaland's input, Brandy rediscovered the musical affection, she had missed on Full Moon and its technical priority.
-"I made the change because I needed to evolve.
-I needed to explore my talent and versatility and see if I had another side to me, another sound," she said about collaborating.
-"I wanted to do my own thing, and I've always wanted to work with Timbaland [...] and see how my voice would sound over his tracks.
-It was an edgier Brandy, a sassier sound, but still with a lot of heart and a lot of passion."
+Brandy ultimately chose to scrap much of the material recorded during these sessions and instead enlisted Timbaland, who had been attached to the project as a contributor and with whom the couple had previously collaborated on Kiley Dean's debut album Simpe Girl, as one of the album's primary creative forces.
+Although the two had been friends for several years, they had not previously collaborated.
+Impressed by his vision for the project, Brandy later noted that the collaboration helped her rediscover a sense of musical passion she felt had been overshadowed by the technical emphasis of Full Moon.
+She described the shift as a deliberate effort to evolve artistically, explore her versatility, and experiment with a new sonic identity, resulting in what she characterized as a more "edgy" and "sassy" sound while retaining emotional depth.
 With the help of Timbaland protégés such as Candice Nelson, Steve "Static" Garrett, and co-producer Walter Millsap III the pair worked on what was tentatively titled B-Rocka—a nickname actually given to her by Jerkins—and originally planned for a Christmas 2003 release.
 Their first collaboration, 1990s tribute "Turn It Up," was leaked onto the internet in autumn 2003, and soon released as a promotional buzz track.

 Having concluded additional recording sessions with Warryn Campbell, Theron Feemster and Organized Noise, in November 2003, Atlantic Records announced that Brandy was putting the finishing touches on her still-untitled album, at that time scheduled for a release on March 2, 2004, and she would shoot a music video for the "hyper, bass-heavy" banger "Black Pepper" during the second week of December.
-However, plans for the single fell through as the Timbaland-produced track was scrapped in favor of a new record: "Talk About Our Love," produced by rapper Kanye West.
-Both the single and album cut "Where You Wanna Be" were eleventh-hour additions to the album, commissioned by West's manager Geroid Roberson, one of the executive producers on Afrodisiac, who encouraged Brandy to attempt further studio sessions with West.
-On her decision to work with West, she commented: "Kanye put the finishing touches on the record.
+However, plans for the single were later abandoned, as the Timbaland-produced track was scrapped in favor of a new song, "Talk About Our Love," produced by rapper Kanye West.
+Both the single and album cut "Where You Wanna Be" were eleventh-hour additions to the album, following encouragement from West's manager, Geroid Roberson, one of the executive producers on Afrodisiac, for Brandy to undertake additional studio sessions with West.
+Brandy was initially unaware that Atlantic had offered West two placements on the album with the stipulation that one of his tracks would serve as the lead single, a decision made without her consultation and one that significantly altered her original vision for the project.
+On their collaboration, she commented: "Kanye put the finishing touches on the record.
 The two tracks we did were just what I needed to tie the whole thing together."